AsierRodriguezO/myblog2/about.markdown

 permalink: /about/
 ---

-This is the base Jekyll theme.
+Bienvenido a este blog sobre temáticas de interés.
+Aquí compartimos contenido original y recursos útiles para nuestra comunidad.

 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /